Donald-Win/DUMMY/README.md

 ---

-### Combining modes
+### Combining strategies

-Modes 2 and 3 work together — DUMMY updates both files in one operation:
+Strategies 2 and 3 can be combined to keep both your compose file and `.env` in sync:

 ```yaml
 labels: